AgnesNazie/My-First-Repo/README.md

 # My Personal Blog
-Welcom to my personal blog! here i will be sharing my transition from a Media and Communication Expert into a Java Full-Stack Programmer
+Welcome to my personal blog! here i will be sharing my transition from a Media and Communication Expert into a Java Full-Stack Programmer
 ## About Me
 Hello I'm Agnes Nazie, a Masters degree holder in Media and Communication with passion for learning new technologies and ICT tools.
 ## Contact Me